ialbert/biostar-central/README.md

 The following step is an optional, [bioconda][bioconda] specific requirement.
 Use it only if you also want to run all [bioconda][bioconda] tools that we have recipes for.
+Make sure that you have set up [bioconda][bioconda] if you wish to run this!

 [bioconda]: https://bioconda.github.io/